felangel/bloc/docs/flutterweathertutorial.md

 }
 ```

-## Presentation Layer: Individual Weather Widgets
+### Weather Widgets

-We will next create the UI for our app.
-Each individual widget corresponds to a particular state our Cubits can be in.
+The app will display different screens depending on the four possible states.

-### WeatherEmpty
+#### WeatherEmpty

+This screen will show when there is no data to display because the user has not yet selected a city.

 ```dart
 // lib/weather/widgets/weather_empty.dart (done)